 If you make a payment on a time-barred debt that payment can restart the statute of limitations.
 Debt collectors and creditors often ask for small token payments on old debt for this exact reason.
 Making the small payment also verifies your account and ability to pay.
 Never make a payment on a time-barred debt without first consulting with an attorney.

-Signing a written promise to pay the expired the debt or acknowledging the debt in writing can also restart the statute of limitations.
-This is one reason you should be careful in what you say in dispute letters, validation letters, text messages, and other written correspondence with the creditors and collection agencies.
-One poorly written dispute letter or text message is sufficient to restart the statute of limitations if it contains an acknowledgement of the debt.
+Signing a written promise to pay the expired the debt restarts- the statute of limitations.
+Acknowledging the debt in writing can also restart the statute of limitations.
+This is one reason you should be careful in what you say in dispute letters, validation letters, pay for delete letters, text messages, and other written correspondence with the creditors and collection agencies.
+One poorly written dispute letter, pay for delete letter, or text message is sufficient to restart the statute of limitations if it contains an acknowledgement of the debt.